haxiomic/dts2hx/ROADMAP.md

 - Overload documentation, requires extending MetadataItem with doc field
 	- Will need to copy / reimplement jsdoc methods from services.ts

-- Three.hx could have type aliases, or not be generated since it's empty
-	- Maybe we don't want to ignore Export * symbols in `walkDeclarationSymbols`

 - Review class-expression syntax `let x = class ...`

 - If a constructor type is a type parameter we can use `Constructible`

-- **Command Line Interface**
-	- Created a file named test.d.ts in same directory as cli.js, didn't find it unless it was in a sub-directory
-	- maybe check for .d.ts at end and remove when doing module search

 ------